leancamp/organisers-guide/Organisers Guide.md

 If there's one group that is particularly strong, we don't want them to overwhelm the event, so we release tickets access codes for discount tickets to underrepresented communities with the help of our Ambassadors.

 11. The event itself is quite easy to run.
 You'll need a team of 6 volunteers, and can usually get them through a local university.
 There's be a bit of preparation the week before for catering, and the day before for the venue.
 All of that is easy - just follow the checklists.

-# What is Leancamp?

-Leancamp is an open, interactive, multi-track event – which connects people who *actually do* Lean to the *doers* in related areas of practice.
-It’s a high-energy day focused on broad learning and helping each other.

-Leancamp is a bustling conference, with tons of rooms and fast, 30-minute sessions on different topics.
-Sessions are usually a short talk followed by a discussion, but are often workshops or other interactive formats.

-The difference from a standard conference is that the sessions are planned by the participants that day!

-Everyone has the power over the agenda, to contribute their experience, and to interact with thought-leaders and experienced founders.
-Participants drive the topics based on their needs.

-We use a technique known as Open Space, which is what Unconferences and Barcamps use.

-Leading up to Leancamp, participants share what sessions they'd like to host.
-Leancamp starts with an empty schedule.
-People come on stage to explain their session for 30 seconds, and choose a place and time from the empty slots.
-An hour later, we have a conference built for and by the participants!
-(It works like magic - we'll teach you how to do this magic trick!)

 # Leancamp Community Ethos